Booking Your Photographer

 In short, I care.
 I care about you and I care about your family.
 I care about your wedding and photographing it is an honor I take very seriously.
 Each of our clients becomes like family.

 You are investing in peace of mind and experience.
-It has taken me over fifteen years to hone my craft.
+It has taken me eighteen years to hone my craft.
 That vast experience is showcased in the photographs we create for you.
 I can work anywhere under any circumstances.

 Beyond photographic expertise, we also offer our extensive knowledge of products, software, equipment, album design, production, and delivery.
 Above all, we bring a boutique mindset that prioritizes superlative service.